Dow ends at record high, Nasdaq falls as tech slides

 “Once you have markets hitting the highs we have seen recently, the one thing investors are worried about is rising inflation and what that means for profitability of companies,” said Shawn Cruz, senior market strategist at TD Ameritrade.

-Megacap technology companies including Amazon.com Inc (AMZN.O) and Facebook Inc (FB.O) and Alphabet Inc (GOOGL.O) were down over 1%.
-The Philadelphia SE Semiconductor index (.SOX) recovered from a sell-off on Tuesday by rising 0.61%.
+Megacap technology companies including Amazon.com Inc and Facebook Inc and Alphabet Inc were down over 1%.
+The Philadelphia SE Semiconductor index recovered from a sell-off on Tuesday by rising 0.61%.

 Investors sold off tech on Tuesday after Treasury Secretary Janet Yellen suggested that interest rates might need to rise in an overheating economy.